Wine

 Pro Tip

-Deglazing pans to capture fond and create pan sauces
+Deglazing pans to create pan sauces

 Storage